-Grants of up to £150,000 are available for UK not-for-profit organisations that promote the sharing of traditional or contemporary Asian culture.
+Grants of between £5,000 and £100,000 (but averaging £20,000) are available for UK not-for-profit organisations that promote the sharing of traditional or contemporary Asian culture.

 The Bagri Foundation offers grants to non-profit arts organisations actively engaged in the cultural sector, supporting artistic projects.